Event Shape Engineering and Multiplicity dependent Study of Identified Particle Production in proton+proton Collisions at $\sqrt{s}$= 13 TeV using PYTHIA8: Event Generation and Analysis Methodology

 \section{Event Generation and Analysis Methodology}

-PYTHIA is an event generator used to simulate ultra-relativistic collision events at high energies among the elementary particles like $e^{\pm}, $~p$,\rm{~and~} \bar{p} $.
-It is incorporated with many models and theory relevant in physics like hard and soft interactions, parton distributions, initial- and final-state parton showers, multipartonic interactions, fragmentation, color reconnection and decay~\cite{Sjostrand:2006za}.
+PYTHIA is an event generator used to simulate ultra-relativistic collision events at high energies taking $e^{\pm}, $~p$,\rm{~and~} \bar{p} $.
+It is a pQCD based model with physics processes like hard and soft interactions, parton distributions, initial- and final-state parton showers, multipartonic interactions, fragmentation, color reconnection and decay~\cite{Sjostrand:2006za}.